dougbutner/web-4/README.md

 # Appendices

-## Appendix A: Example of Biometric Function
+## Appendix A: Pseudocode Example of Biometric Function
 	function bioKeyGenerator(bioData){
 		// Function takes data in the form of user input into their browser or smartphone. let recievedData = bioData;